SotirisDamas/fraud-detection-project/README.md

 # Project Description

 This project focuses on developing and comparing multiple machine learning models to detect fraudulent transactions.
-The primary goals are to **accurately identify fraudulent activities** while **minimizing false positives**, ensuring a careful balance between precision and recall.
+The primary objectives are to **accurately identify fraudulent activities** while **minimizing false positives**, ensuring a careful balance between precision and recall.
 The workflow includes data preprocessing, model training, evaluation, and preparation for deployment.

 ## Key Components